Taranaki: Urban areas

-Ethnicities were 84.8% European/Pākehā, 19.8% Māori, 2.1% Pacific peoples, 4.5% Asian, and 2.0% other ethnicities (totals add to more than 100% since people could identify with multiple ethnicities).

-The percentage of people born overseas was 13.6, compared with 27.1% nationally.

-Although some people objected to giving their religion, 51.7% had no religion, 36.0% were Christian, 0.8% were Hindu, 0.5% were Muslim, 0.4% were Buddhist and 2.5% had other religions.

 History

 The area became home to a number of Māori tribes from the 13th century.
 From about 1823 the Māori began having contact with European whalers as well as traders who arrived by schooner to buy flax.
 Around the 1820s and 1830s, whalers targeted Southern right whales in the South Taranaki Bight.
 In March 1828 Richard "Dicky" Barrett (1807–47) set up a trading post at Ngamotu (present-day New Plymouth).
 Barrett and his companions, who were armed with muskets and cannon, were welcomed by the Āti Awa tribe for assisting in their continuing wars with Waikato Māori.
-Following a bloody encounter at Ngamotu in 1832, most of the 2000 Āti Awa living near Ngamotu, as well as Barrett, migrated south to the Kapiti region and Marlborough.
+Following a bloody encounter at Ngamotu in 1832, most of the 2000 Āti Awa living near Ngamotu, as well as Barrett, migrated south to the Kāpiti region and Marlborough.

-In late 1839 Barrett returned to Taranaki to act as a purchasing agent for the New Zealand Company, which had already begun on-selling the land to prospective settlers in England with the expectation of securing its title.
+In late 1839 Barrett returned to Taranaki to act as a purchasing agent for the New Zealand Company, which had begun on-selling the land to prospective settlers in England with the expectation of securing its title.
 Barrett claimed to have negotiated the purchase of an area extending from Mokau to Cape Egmont, and inland to the upper reaches of the Whanganui River including Mt Taranaki.
 A later deed of sale included New Plymouth and all the coastal lands of North Taranaki, including Waitara.

-European settlement at New Plymouth began with the arrival of the William Bryan in March 1841.
+Organised European settlement at New Plymouth gathered pace with the arrival of the William Bryan in March 1841.
 European expansion beyond New Plymouth, however, was prevented by Māori opposition to selling their land, a sentiment that deepened as links strengthened with the King Movement.
-Tension over land ownership continued to mount, leading to the outbreak of war at Waitara in March 1860.
+Tension over land ownership mounted, leading to the outbreak of war at Waitara on 16 March 1860.
 Although the pressure for the sale of the Waitara block resulted from the colonists' hunger for land in Taranaki, the greater issue fuelling the conflict was the Government's desire to impose British administration, law and civilisation on the Māori.

-The war was fought by more than 3,500 imperial troops brought in from Australia as well as volunteer soldiers and militia against Māori forces that fluctuated from a few hundred and to 1,500.
+The war was fought by more than 3,500 imperial troops as well as volunteer soldiers and militia against Māori forces that fluctuated from a few hundred and to 1,500.
 Total losses among the imperial, volunteer, and militia troops are estimated to have been 238, while Māori casualties totalled about 200.